mikel-brostrom/boxmot/README.md

-# Multi-Object tracking and Segmentation using Yolov5 StrongSORT OSNet
+# Multi-Object tracking and Segmentation using Yolov5 with StrongSORT and OSNet

 <div align="center">